 - Replace the rope cutter spacers for new ones.

 - Grease the inside of the propeller casing.
-Consider adding a nipple so you can grease the propeller while under water.
+Consider adding a nipple so you can grease the propeller feathering while under water.

 - Check and replace anodes (propeller and prop shaft).
 To help make your anodes last longer, add just a small dab of antifoul paint inside the area where the anode is screwed onto the boat.
 The paint will prevent the anodes from disintegrating around the screw holes.